sherryazhang/arrival/README.md

     EST_order_hours oh
 JOIN
     user_totals ut ON oh.user_id = ut.user_id
-GROUP BY first_name, last_name, total_orders
+GROUP BY user_id, total_orders
 ORDER BY total_orders DESC
 ```

-### the automation
-So far, this analysis has been manual.
-A vision for it is a workflow that feeds into push notification deployment.
-However, the ideal process is to have it automatic which is why I'm going to incorporate machine learning and reinforcement next

-### the prediction
+### the future
+Analyses like the above can be part of a workflow that feeds into push notification deployment.
+However, my current process is manual and repetitive.
+It is ideal to have an autonomous system in place.
+As the [lilac](https://thelilac.app/) matures and a lot more data become available, I would implement a model that learns user behavior and decides when the best time is to send push notifications to each user.